AnandKore91/Notes/Delegation_Notification_And_Protocol.md

 # Protocol
-**A protocol declares a programmatic interface that any class may choose to implement.**
+**A protocol defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.
+A protocol declares a programmatic interface that any class may choose to implement.**

+* In Swift, The protocol can then be adopted by a class, structure, or enumeration to provide an actual implementation of those requirements.
+* Any type that satisfies the requirements of a protocol is said to conform to that protocol.
+* In addition to specifying requirements that conforming types must implement, you can extend a protocol to implement some of these requirements or to implement additional functionality that conforming types can take advantage of.

 * Protocols make it possible for two classes distantly related by inheritance to communicate with each other to accomplish a certain goal.
 They thus offer an alternative to subclassing.